 Ronnie James Dio provides examples of:

-- Berserk Button: Vivian Campbell.
+- Berserk Button: Vivian Campbell, the ex-guitarist of his solo act.
 Observe.
 He starts ranting at about 45 seconds in.
 According to Vinnie Appice their mutual dislike stemmed from arguments over band business decisions that Viv disagreed with.
 Ronnie did later express some regret for his harsh words.

 - Beware the Nice Ones: He was normally a pretty nice, calm guy... until you pissed him off.
 See Berserk Button.